ET Spectator’s Guide for Ironman Wisconsin 2019

 We start our weekend with a Team dinner to share some camaraderie, recognize our Ironman Wisconsin athletes and get in the race zone!
 All are welcome.
-Click here for Details and RSVP.
+Click here for Details.

 Special notes on race day contact and remote athlete tracking…

-- ET race day contact is Drew Repoza, not Coach Joe.
+- ET race day contact is Drew Repoza.
 Drew can be reached at 630-697-4439 in case of questions/issues or directions.
 THANK YOU, Drew!!

 - Remote online Athlete Tracking methods: You can track our athletes during the day at Ironman.com.
 Look for the Live Coverage link and Wisconsin and the Athlete Tracker page.
 Enter their name or bib number.
 You can also use the official tracking app on your phone.
 It’s called Ironman Tracker.